-28.7E other private interests in making this assessment.
-Establish Council policy on fee waivers and lul 00 The Council ourrently greate fee weivers and deferrels on a coop by coop basis.
-Such 20./E deferrals for future development.
+Establish Council policy on fee waivers and deferrals for future development.
 Jul-09 The Council currently grants fee waivers and deferrals on a case-by-case basis.
 Such requests have been considered and granted.
-28.7F Partner with outside agencies including the Sacramento Metropolitan Fire District, San Juan Unified School District, Sunrise Recreation and Park District, and Sacramento Regional Sanitation District to provide input in evaluating how these agencies' fees impact housing production.
+Partner with outside agencies including the Sacramento Metropolitan Fire District, San Juan Unified School District, Sunrise Recreation and Park District, and Sacramento Regional Sanitation District to provide input in evaluating how these agencies' fees impact housing production.
 Ongoing The City continually monitors total fee packages in comparison to other jurisdictions to determine impacts to development of housing.
 The City closely reviews fee increases by other agencies that impact the cost of developing housing in Citrus Heights and provides feedback where appropriate.
-28.7G Research the access to services, facilities, and transportation for special needs populations, including the adequacy of major streets and sidewalks.
+Research the access to services, facilities, and transportation for special needs populations, including the adequacy of major streets and sidewalks.
 Ongoing The City continually evaluates the service capacity of services, facilities, and transportation needs for special populations.
 The City continually makes improvements to major streets, rehabilitates sidewalks to meet ADA standards and has installed new sidewalk to ensure adequate pedestrian access throughout the City.
-28.8A Ongoing The City participates in the Sacramento County Continuum of Care, making an annual contribution of its CDBG funds to the Continuum.
-The city has also issued building permits for Sunrise Pointe, a 46 unit deed restricted affordable and supportive housing project, which utilized a variety of regional funding sources.
-Construction is expected to be completed in 2022.
+Leverage available funding to obtain Federal, State, or other funds for low and moderate housing projects.
+Ongoing The City participates in the Sacramento County Continuum of Care, making an annual contribution of its CDBG funds to the Continuum.
+The city has also approved Sunrise Pointe, a 46 unit deed restricted affordable and supportive housing project.
+Construction began in 2022 and is ongoing.
 The City will continue to leverage all available funding sources for low and moderate income housing projects.
 General Comments: